vkatz/vkatz-lib/README.md

 LazyImage - obvios

 LoadingView - android 5.0 preview like loading view.
 Contain clolor,thiknes, direction and rotation params.
-Also might be swithet to determinate mode (progress 0 - indeterminate, >0 - determinate)
+Also might be swithed to determinate mode (progress 0 - indeterminate, >0 - determinate)

 RoundRectLayout - clip corners of childe content.
 String reccoment not to use without necessary cause it use some memory.